alphagov/gds-sso/README.md

     end

 The user model needs to respond to klass.find_by_uid(uid), and must include the GDS::SSO::User module.

+It also needs to specify the below (or an equivalent):

+    attr_accessible :uid, :email, :name, :permissions, as: :oauth

 You also need to include `GDS::SSO::ControllerMethods` in your ApplicationController